raspberrypilearning/gpio-music-box/en/step_6.md

 --- /task ---

 --- task ---
-You can now loop over the dictionary to tell the program to play the sound when the button is pressed.
+You can now loop over the dictionary to tell the program to play the sound when the button is pressed:
 ```python
 for button, sound in button_sounds.items():
     button.when_pressed = sound.play